 You can crush or divide many over-the-counter and prescription medicine and sprinkle them on food.
 You can purchase a pill-crusher to do the work for you, or use 2 spoons.
 Always ask your pharmacist if the medicine can be crushed, because long-acting or slow-release prescriptions will not work as they are supposed to when crushed.

 If a pill does get stuck, never let it stay there to dissolve.

 Many medicine will irritate your throat.
 A glass of water should free even the stickiest capsule.
 Eating some food after swallowing a pill makes sure that it goes down.
 Don’t do this if the pill is supposed to be taken on an empty stomach.

 Tipping your chin toward your chest can make the process of swallowing more effective.

-Many people have trouble swallowing pills and so don't take their medications or take them less often.
-If these ideas do not work, be certain to talk to your health care provider.
-There may be another medication or type of dose that is easier to swallow.
+Many people have trouble swallowing pills and so don't take their medicines or take them less often.
+If these ideas don't work, be certain to talk to your healthcare provider.
+There may be another medicine or type of dose that is easier to swallow.

 Difficulties swallowing solid oral dosage forms in a general practice population: prevalence, causes, and relationship to dosage forms.
 Schiele, J. European Journal of Clinical Pharmacology.
 2013, is.
 69, pp. 937-48., Efficacy of a Pill-Swallowing Training Intervention to Improve Antiretroviral Medication Adherence in Pediatric Patients With HIV/AIDS.
 Garvie, P. Pediatrics.
 2007, ed.
 119, pp. 893-9., Experience With a Pill-Swallowing Enhancement Aid.
 Diamond, S. Clinical Pediatrics.
 2010, is.
 4, ed.
 49, pp. 391-3.